OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 ABOUT THE FESTIVAL

-IBFF IS ONE OF THE FASTEST GROWING AND EXCITING FILM EVENTS IN THE SOUTHEAST.
+AS ONE OF THE FASTEST GROWING AND EXCITING FILM EVENTS IN THE SOUTHEAST.
 WHY NOT CONNECT AND SHARE YOUR VISION WITH A WIDE AUDIENCE…..
 GET THE ATTENTION OF TOP NOTCH INDUSTRY EXECUTIVES……..
-BUILD BUZZ FOR YOUR FILM……..NETWORK WITH FILMMAKERS FROM AROUND THE GLOBE…HAVE A CHANCE TO JOIN AN ELITE GROUP OF AWARD-WINNING FILMS.......FESTIVAL 2016, COMING IN OCTOBER!
+BUILD BUZZ FOR YOUR FILM……..NETWORK WITH FILMMAKERS FROM AROUND THE GLOBE…HAVE A CHANCE TO JOIN AN ELITE GROUP OF AWARD-WINNING FILMS.......FESTIVAL 2018, COMING IN OCTOBER!

-Hazel Joyner-Smith (Founder & CEO); Ingrid Brown (Co-Founder & COO); Ivy Brown (VP of Creative Services); Tana McDonald (Film Programming Coordinator)
+Hazel Joyner-Smith (Founder & CEO); Ingrid Brown (Co-Founder & COO); Ingrid Brown (Film Programming Coordinator); Ivy Brown (VP of Creative Services); Noah Gregoire; Tana McDonald (Film Programming Coordinator)

-All entries must be submitted as an "online screener" in Withoutabox for judging, evaluation, audience feedback, and competition.
 There is no limit to the number of entries you may submit.
 Fees are non-refundable.
-Payment in US dollars may be made by money order, cashiers checks or online in Withoutabox.
-The film title must be clearly printed on all checks/money orders with the tracking number.
+Payment in US dollars may be made online or mailed in by money order or cashiers checks only.
+The film title must be clearly printed on all money orders/cashiers check with the tracking number.
 Do not send cash.
 Please make payable to IBFF Nashville.
-Submissions will not be viewed unless entry fee(s) have been received.
+Submissions will not be viewed unless accompanied by entry fee(s) .

 International Black Film Festival